lucavignali/RepData_PeerAssessment1/PA1_template.md

 ## What is the average daily activity pattern?
-Moving to the 5 minutes data resolution, the activity pattern over the 2 months observation period, is reported in the following graph.
+Moving to the 5 minutes data granularity, the activity pattern over the 2 months observation period, is reported in the following graph.

 ```r